 Professional Team Report

-After completing its review of the standards, disclosures, forms, and trade secret List, the Professional Team will conduct an exit briefing with the modeling organization.
+After completing its review of the standards, disclosures, forms, and trade secret items, the Professional Team will conduct an exit briefing with the modeling organization.
 During this briefing, the Professional Team will provide a preliminary draft of the Professional Team report.
 This offers the modeling organization an opportunity to check for any factual errors and to expunge any trade secret information.
 The Professional Team will accede to modeling organization suggestions for changes in its draft only to correct factual errors and to remove any trade secret information.
 If the modeling organization and the Professional Team dispute a particular item as a factual error, then the report will adopt the phrasing, “In the opinion of the Professional Team, …”

 The pre-edited, preliminary draft of the Professional Team report shall be made available to the Commission at the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed.
 Any material deemed proprietary will be designated as trade secret.
 The pre-edited, preliminary draft will be placed in a sealed envelope marked “Confidential” with the date, time, and Professional Team leader’s signature across the seal.
 The draft will be kept by the modeling organization and returned to the Professional Team leader during the closed meeting to discuss trade secrets.
 At the conclusion of the closed meeting, the draft will be returned to the modeling organization.